thomasklemm/email_form_rails/README.md

   	# Phone must be present
   	validates_presence_of :phone

-  	# Body is optional but if given must be 500 characters at maximum
+  	# Body is optional but if given it must be 500 characters at maximum
   	validates_length_of :body, maximum: 500

 end
 ```
+Learn more about Validation in the [Ruby on Rails Guides](# Learn more at http://guides.rubyonrails.org/active_record_validations_callbacks.html)

 Test what we've done so far in the Rails Console
 ```